 An example: if an individual is listening to their father talking about feeding a cat in the house, then you could read the triggered ‘patterns’ (signals) from the appropriate higher-functioning brain nodes (the area of the brain that recognizes the combined concepts of the cat, house, and food).
-You’d now be extracting a relatively small signal (pattern) – compare to if you tried to capture all of the supporting signals generated by the brain.
+You’d now be extracting a relatively small signal (pattern) – compared to if you tried to capture all of the supporting signals generated by the brain.

 When you are inducing a signal into the brain to get an intended result, it has been noticed that if you match the signals of the brain more precisely (directly imitating the ‘patterns’ used by the brain) then far less energy is required to induce that information onto the brain than prior thought.
 In fact, you can do this using signals having less power than can be produced biologically (naturally)!
 This has been proven, with a study that noticed melatonin levels could be adjusted by applying a structured magnetic field having intensity within the nano-Tesla range, set to varying pulse duration.
 And in another study where it was noticed patients suffering from neurological disorders experienced significant changes when exposed to short durations of magnetic fields within the pico to nano-Tesla range, again using structured magnetic fields being applied within a very localized brain space.
 While the structure of the fields required need to be investigated, the power levels are always found to be similar to those generated globally by communication systems – which we are all subjected to daily.

-It Is Possible To Extract High-Level Information From Many People At The Same Time!
+Would It Be Possible To Extract High-Level Information From Many People At The Same Time?

+Yes!
 In the above mentioned article it is clear that this method could also be applied to higher levels of data processing – meaning that not only can you read and write a group of a million neurons almost instantly, but by applying the same technique you can do the same across many groups of a million neurons!
-This means that you could process the information generated by a LOT of people extremely quickly all at once!
+This means that you could process the information generated by a LOT of people extremely quickly and all at the same time!